-The military’s Physical Fitness Test (PFT) goes by different names depending on the branch of service you join, and the actual requirements may vary depending on the branch of service, age, weight, and other factors.
-But all branches of the service conduct the PFT for the same reasons-to ensure all members are fit for duty and can handle the physical rigors of military life.
+The Physical Fitness Test (PFT) you must pass as a member of the military goes by different names depending on the branch of service you join.
+The requirements for passing your PFT may vary depending on the branch of service, your current age at testing time, weight, and other factors.
+But all branches of the service conduct the PFT for the same reasons-to ensure all members are fit for duty and can handle the physical rigors of military duty.

 PFT is ever-changing.
 The days of the old-fashioned “confidence course” and its’ various obstacles aren’t quite gone; you’ll still find obstacle courses in Basic Training and elsewhere.
 But as a unit of measure for fitness and combat readiness, the military has long since switched to timed runs and other challenges that don’t involve climbing up ropes or jumping over barriers.